fpaupier/awesome-scalability/README.md

 # The Patterns Behind Scalable, Reliable, and Performant Large-Scale Systems

-_I keep track of what I read by applying a ✅ to studied resources._
+_I keep track of what I read by applying a ✅ to studied resources.
+Resource that really echoed to me are marked with an additional ⭐️ _

 An organized reading list for illustrating the patterns behind scalable, reliable, and performant large-scale systems.
 Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems that serve millions to billions of users.